 Processes develop over time and change according to people know-how and tool support.
 If left unmanaged, the output might become sub-optimal and costly, as defects develop over time and non-value added steps are typically performed.

 Lean sigma is a tool-kit to identify issues both within and outside the value chain.
-If done rigorously, Lean Sigma is a solution to align the process to customer needs, eliminate waste and put in place a control environment.
+If done rigorously, it is the solution to align the process to customer needs, eliminate waste and put in place a control environment.
 If you have an problem with an existing process, and fixing it could lead to increased revenue, reduced cost or improved efficiency, then a Lean Sigma 5-step approach (‘DMAIC’) would be most beneficial.

 This is how the phased approach takes place: